-The choices made by firms regarding the scope and level technological activity and modes of technology acquisition can be seen as an important element of technology strategy.
+The choices made by firms regarding the scope and level of technological activity and modes of technology acquisition can be seen as an important element of technology strategy.
 This strategy is influenced by the 'technology regime' in which it operates.
-The regime is broadly defined by a combination of variables capturing industrial structure, nature of technical knowledge (e.g., complexity, tacitness and cumulativeness of the relevant technology) and the policy environment.
-The policy environment includes all such policies that affect the three stages of technological change, i.e., invention, innovation and diffusion.
-Together, these variables determine the opportunity and appropriability conditions faced by a firm in a well-defined industry.
-(Pavitt, Robson and Townsend, 1989) Given these broad relationships, firms' technology strategies may differ across industry groups as the opportunity and appropriability conditions vary across industries.
+The regime is broadly defined by a combination of variables capturing industrial structure, nature of technical knowledge (e.g., complexity, tacitness, and cumulativeness of the relevant technology), and the policy environment.
+The policy environment includes all such policies that affect the three stages of technological change, that is, invention, innovation, and diffusion.
+Together, these variables determine the opportunity and appropriability conditions faced by a firm in a well-defined industry (Pavitt, Robson, & Townsend, 1989).
+Given these broad relationships, firms' technology strategies may differ across industry groups as the opportunity and appropriability conditions vary across industries.